GaetanDesrues/Scrap/README.md

 # Web Page Parser

-- download web page with urllib
+- Download web page with urllib
-- parse what you need with BeautifulSoup
+- Parse what you need with BeautifulSoup
 - Arrange it with pandas
 - Print it!